-A “Provided by Client” list or PBC List, lists documents which will be needed to complete an audit on the client’s behalf.
-It serves as a checklist of what information the client is required to provide in order for the auditor to complete the audit.
-In a no-bid government contract, a PBC is required by regulation.
+A “Provided by Client” list or PBC List, lists documents that will be needed to complete an audit on the client’s behalf.
+It serves as a checklist of what information the client is required to provide in order for the auditor or the audit team to complete the annual audit.
+In a no-bid government contract, a PBC list is required by regulation.

 A PBC request list makes it easy for clients to gather everything they need for an audit.
-Then the auditor can perform their audit efficiently because all the requests have been fulfilled.
+Then the auditor or the audit team can perform their audit efficiently because all the requests have been fulfilled.
 The list will vary for each project, by year and season.
 This is a great starting place for gathering supporting documentation.
-Once your PBC is created, it acts as a roadmap for the audit.
+Once your PBC list is created, it acts as a roadmap for the audit.

-There is no definitive answer for what your auditor will request.
+There is no definitive answer for what your auditor will request in the PCB list.
 This depends on your business and its financial structure, but in general, we can say you will most likely be asked for anything that relates to or affects the finances of your business.

 The purpose of this audit checklist is to make your auditor’s job a little easier.
 But it can also make your life simpler.
 By using the list to prepare and consolidate your documentation in advance of the audit, you can reduce the audit time, which will save you money.